egarciamartin/agusmakmun.github.io/index.md

 ---

 I have given talks and/or presentations at the following events:

+* *Hoeffding Trees with nmin adaptation* • The 5th IEEE International Conference on Data Science and Advanced Analytics (DSAA 2018), October 2018, Turin, Italy.

 * *How to Measure Energy Consumption in Machine Learning algorithms* • Green Data Mining workshop held at ECML-PKDD 2018, September 2018, Dublin, Ireland.